 B. Unused sick leave shall accumulate.

-C. Employees are entitled to request leave under the Family Medical Leave Act (FMLA).

 In the event an employee will miss ten (10) or more consecutive days, the employee shall notify the Human Resources Office prior to taking the leave.
 In the case of an emergency, the employee will notify the HR office as soon as possible.